-The Lord Beaverbrook Hotel was constructed in 1946.
-It’s Grand Opening in mid-1948 was ‘the social event’ in New Brunswick, with dignitaries from local, provincial, federal and international governments in attendance, as well as predominate locals including Lord Beaverbrook (Sir Max Aitken) himself.
-At the time, the hotel consisted of 200 rooms in the main tower.
-The hotel was owned by the New Brunswick government and managed by the Canadian Pacific Railroad from Montreal.
-Canadian Pacific also managed the Lord Elgin Hotel in Ottawa and the Lord Nelson Hotel in Halifax.
+The construction of the Lord Beaverbrook Hotel commenced in 1946, and its grand inauguration in mid-1948 was the highlight of New Brunswick’s social calendar.
+The event was graced by dignitaries from local, provincial, federal, and international governments, as well as influential figures, including Lord Beaverbrook (Sir Max Aitken) himself.
+Initially, the hotel comprised 200 rooms in the main tower and was owned by the New Brunswick government, with management under the Canadian Pacific Railroad from Montreal.
+This company also oversaw the operation of the Lord Elgin Hotel in Ottawa and the Lord Nelson Hotel in Halifax.

-The Lord Beaverbrook Hotel was eventually purchased from the Keddy family by the Aquilini Investment Group in 1999.
-Also, in 2006, the hotel was rebranded as the Crowne Plaza Fredericton Lord Beaverbrook.
+The Aquilini Investment Group bought the Lord Beaverbrook Hotel from the Keddy family in 1999.
+In a significant rebranding move in 2006, the hotel became known as the Crowne Plaza Fredericton Lord Beaverbrook.